 If you did not work and pay taxes for 10 years, you will need to continue paying your Part A premiums to receive Medicare Advantage.
 Regardless of your work and tax history, you will need to continue paying your Part B premiums to receive Medicare Advantage.

 How Does Part C Interact with Other Medicare Programs?

 Medicare Advantage (Part C) and Original Medicare (Part A and Part B):

 You’ll only be interacting with your Medicare Advantage insurer and provider network once you enroll in Part C. However, you’ll continue paying for Original Medicare, which the federal government will use to reimburse your Medicare Advantage insurer.
 You can switch between Original Medicare and Part C in limited circumstances.

-Medicare Supplement insurance policies are privately-run insurance plans that take care of your copays for Original Medicare.
+Medicare Supplement insurance policies are privately-run insurance plans that take care of your copayments for Original Medicare.
 Since Medicare Advantage coverage replaces Part B, you cannot combine Part C coverage with a Medigap policy.